NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 2.2) Analyse `ncopy.ys`.

-First of all, we shouldn't modify them until we understand all the instructions in `ncopy.ys`.
-Let's analyse it.
+First of all, I shouldn't modify them until I understand all the instructions in `ncopy.ys`.
+Let me analyse it.

-Since the prologue and epilogue of the function are not allowed to modified and they just initialise a stack, pass arguments and reset a caller's stack, we don't need to analyse them.
+Since the prologue and epilogue of the function are not allowed to modified and they just initialise a stack, pass arguments and reset a caller's stack.

 ```assembly
 # You can modify this portion